Women and alcohol

 On a more positive note:

-- Moderate drinking has been shown to protect women over the age of 55 from heart disease, according to the review of evidence for the 2016 UK government Alcohol guidelines.
+- Moderate drinking has been shown to protect women over the age of 55 from heart disease, according to the review of evidence for the 2016 UK government Alcohol guidelines - although this is the only instance where a proterctive effect was found.

 - Women are less likely than men to suffer accident or injury after heavy drinking, as men appear more likely to take risks in such situations, according to the same evidence review (although heavy drinking by young women sometimes increases the risk of sexual victimisation).